mesalvav/aspnet-core-test-visualStudio2019-mac/README.md

 ﻿## Following a tutorial about ASP.NET CORE

-By following this tutorial, I will learn how to build MVC web applications using APS.NET CORE and C sharp.
+By following a tutorial, I will learn the basics of how to build MVC web applications using APS.NET CORE and C sharp.

 first video is at: